Mixed Sample Augmentation for Online Distillation: Methods

 \subsection{Preliminaries}

-We focus on the classification task as a case study, given $N$ annotated samples $\{(\textbf{x}_i,y_i\}_{i=1}^N$ from $K$ classes.
+We focus on the classification task, given $N$ annotated samples $\{(\textbf{x}_i,y_i\}_{i=1}^N$ from $K$ classes.
 In online distillation \cite{dml}, multiple peer students learn from each other.
 Specifically, when given $J$ networks, then the objective function of $j$-th network is

 where $\mathcal{L}_{CE}^j$ is the cross-entropy loss, $\textbf{z}^j$ is the logits from $j$-th network, and the balancing coefficient $\alpha$ is set to 1 in \cite{dml}.
-Subsequently, we plug the CutMix into DML by assigning identically the same batch of images after mixed operation to each networks.
-To be more specific, data samples are augmented progressively by
+Subsequently, we plug the CutMix into DML by assigning identically the same batch of images after mixed operation to each network.
+To be more specific, a batch of samples is augmented progressively by Eq.\eqref{eq:cutmix1}-\eqref{eq:cutmix2} to derive uniform distorted samples from the peer students.
+The combination of CutMix and DML results in a marginal performance improvement, as illustrated in \figref{fig:0}.
+Inspired by this fact, we propose a more powerful online distillation with mixed sample augmentation, as depicted in \figref{fig:1}.